Help Desk Manager Resume Format

 Certifications

-List pertinent certifications such as ITIL Foundation, HDI Support Center Manager, CompTIA Server+, Microsoft Certified: Modern Desktop Administrator, or Certified Information Systems Auditor (CISA).
-These demonstrate your expertise.
+List certifications such as ITIL Foundation, HDI Support Center Manager, CompTIA Network+, Microsoft Certified: Modern Desktop Administrator Associate, or Certified Help Desk Manager.
+These reinforce your qualifications.

 Projects (Optional)